 4) a bad eye infection which prevented me from seeing through one eye (turns out it was connected to the chlamydia)

 6) reaggravated an old ankle injury

-You agree not to use foul language in the forums.http://www.spine-health.com/forum/announcements/spine-health-announcements/inappropriate-language
+you agree not to use foul language in the forums.https://www.spine-health.com/forum/announcements/spine-health-announcements/inappropriate-language